Liftlab - Logo

 Frequently Asked Questions

-Diminishing returns occur when each additional dollar in a channel generates a smaller result.
-Early spend reaches engaged audiences efficiently.
-As budgets grow, those audiences exhaust, and costs rise to reach less-responsive segments.
+Diminishing marginal returns occur when each additional dollar invested in a channel generates a smaller result.
+Early media investment reaches engaged audiences efficiently.
+As channel investment grows, those audiences exhaust, and costs rise to reach less-responsive segments.
 Average ROAS stays healthy while real returns quietly collapse.
-Identifying the curve before it flattens is what separates efficient scaling from expensive stagnation.
+Identifying the spend efficiency curve before it flattens is what separates effective marketing spend optimization from expensive stagnation.

 Go Deeper